 If you’re a domestic student and paying your fees upfront, this must be done by the census date.
 Instructions for how to pay your fees can be found in your Statement of Account.

 3. Your personal details need to match up between La Trobe and the Australian Taxation Office (ATO)

 Make sure the personal details you have listed with La Trobe match the details you have given the Australian Taxation Office (ATO).
 You can check your ATO personal details by creating an account and logging into myGov.

 If your details don’t match up, the government can’t confirm your enrolment and this may impact your funding, including Centrelink benefits.
 If you need to, you can update your La Trobe personal details via StudentOnLine.

 You also need to obtain and submit a Unique Student Identifier (USI).
 You need a USI in order to apply for Government financial HELP-loans and to receive your qualifications once you’ve completed your degree.

 There are heaps of reasons why you may need to take some time off your studies and it’s a great option if you need some time to deal with personal issues, address your finances or you simply need a break for self-care.

-You can take up to 12 months leave from your course, and if you do so before Census Date on 31 March, you won’t be liable for the Semester’s fees.
-Speak with your school or College before you apply to discuss the possible impact to your study plan.
+You can take up to 12 months’ leave from your course, and if you do so before Census Date on 31 March, you won’t be liable for the Semester’s fees.
+Speak with your school or college before you apply to discuss the possible impact on your study plan.

-5. Support and advice is available for you
+5. Support and advice are available for you